Estimating a Directed Tree for Extremes: Results

-In summary, on all four data sets considered, \QTree\ performed well for nodes with a sufficient number of observations as becomes obvious from Figure~\ref{fig:dir-col-low-part}(top) and (bottom).
-The estimated optimal parameter $\al^*$ is either the best one (i.e., the corresponding estimated tree is best across all $\alpha$) (Top and Bottom sectors of the Colorado), or such that it is within one to two wrong edges of the best one (Danube and Top sector of the Colorado).
+In summary, on all four data sets considered, \texttt{auto-tuned} \QTree\ performed well for nodes with a sufficient number of observations as is obvious from Figure~\ref{fig:dir-col-low-part}(top and bottom).
+The estimated optimal parameter $\al^*$ is either the best one (i.e., the corresponding estimated tree is best across all $\alpha$ as for the Middle and Bottom sectors of the Colorado), or such that it is within one to two wrong edges of the best one (Danube and Top sector of the Colorado).
 The method can handle data with missing observations and close spatial proximity between nodes.